 What type of credit card works best as a business credit card?
 Hate to say this, but it depends.
 I don’t have many business expenses that I can put on the card, maybe less than RM500 in a usual month.
 So I don’t really prioritise cashback or rewards for it – they’re a nice bonus, if available.

 I guess if you spend more than I do for business expenses, get a cashback card with good points reward system.
 If you travel a lot for work, get a travel or petrol card.
 If you have to entertain people for work, then get a dining or entertainment card.

-I’d say the most important feature for work-related credit card is it has to be either Mastercard or Visa, because not as many places accept Amex.
+I’d say the most important feature for work-related credit cards is it has to be either Mastercard or Visa, because not as many places accept Amex.

 Tip #4 – Seriously, keep it simple.
-The best credit card in Malaysia is the one that don’t overwhelm you
+The best credit card in Malaysia is the one that doesn’t overwhelm you